WOVNio/wovnrb/README.md

 'subdomain' | https://ja.wovn.io/contact      | DNS settings must be set.
 'query'     | https://wovn.io/contact?wovn=ja | The least amount of changes to the application required to complete setup.

-※ The following is an example of a URL that has been translated by the library using the above URL's.
+※ The following is an example of a URL that has been translated by the library using the above URLs.

 	https://wovn.io/contact

 ### 2.5. query

-WOVN.io ignores query parameters when searching translated page.
-If you want to add query parameter to translated page's URL, you should configure "query" parameter.
+WOVN.io ignores query parameters when searching a translated page.
+If you want to add a query parameter to translated page's URL, you should configure the `query` parameter.
 (You need to configure WOVN.io too)

 	https://wovn.io/ja/contact?os=mac&keyboard=us

-If the defualt_lang is 'en', and the query is set to '', the above URL will be modified into the following URL to search for the page's translation.
+If the `default_lang` is 'en', and the query is set to '', the above URL will be modified into the following URL to search for the page's translation.

 	https://wovn.io/contact

-If the default_lang is 'en', and the query is set to 'os', the above URL will be modified into the following URL to search for the page's translation.
+If the `default_lang` is 'en', and the query is set to 'os', the above URL will be modified into the following URL to search for the page's translation.

 	https://wovn.io/contact?os=mac

 ### 2.6. ignore_class

-This sets "Ignore class" which prevent WOVN translating HTML elements that have one of the array.
+This sets "Ignore class" which prevent WOVN translating HTML elements that have a class contained in this array.

 ### 2.7. translate_fragment

 This option allows to disable translating partial HTML content.
 By default, partial HTML content is translated but no widget snippet is added.
-Set "translate_fragment" to 'false' to stop translating partial HTML content.
+Set `translate_fragment` to `false` to prevent translating partial HTML content.

 ## 3. Contributing